-The current salary for a typical half-time level is over $14,000 for 9 months.
+The current salary for a typical half-time level is about $15,490 for 9 months.
 In addition, teaching assistants at the half-time level receive a full waiver of tuition and health insurance benefits.
 All students including teaching assistants are still responsible for some fees, which are not covered by the waiver.
 The Department also provides summer support to students working on their research topics.
 For more information about teaching assistantships, please read our GTA Reappointment Policy or check out the Graduate School website.
 An estimate of living costs and expenses can be found here.
-Questions can be sent to email@example.com
+Questions can be sent to firstname.lastname@example.org

 Each year the Graduate School awards an extremely small number of fellowships to new students who will enter the University's graduate program the following Fall semester.
 These one-year fellowships provide a stipend plus tuition for the academic year.
 Candidates are nominated by our Program in February.
 Thus, students wishing to be considered for nomination must have all application materials to the Department of Mathematics and Statistics by January 15.